 A new guy is the perfect cure for a broken heart.
 The excitement of a new relationship is an exciting distraction from pain and sadness.
 But what if you’ve done the rebound thing and you aren’t happy anymore?
 Could you be ready to be single again?

 Many people talk about rebounding.
-Either how unhealthy it is or how we should stop judging woman and men for rebounding after the end of a bad relationship.
-But not a whole lot of people talk about what signs tell you you’re ready to be single again.
+Either how unhealthy it is or how we should stop judging women and men for rebounding after the end of a bad relationship.
+But not a whole lot of people talk about the signs that tell you you’re ready to be single again.

 I actually used to judge women who would bounce from one guy to another after heartbreak.
 These women were, in my mind, weak and desperate and needed validation from a man.
 I even tried to cover up my judgement by masking it behind layers of concern and worry that they would never be able to heal properly if they didn’t take some time for themselves first.